prafsoni/-homebrew-tap/README.md

 # prafsoni Homebrew Tap

-This tap is for Formula's I need and can't find an existing one.
+This tap is for Formulae I need and can't find an existing one.

 ## How do I install these formulae?